donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 Adding $acc_{0payback}$ again is equivalent to lending extra torque on P1 to cancel the inertia torque caused by the newly added acceleration on P0.

-Step 2 to 5 can be repeated several times with only the newly added acceleration on P0, but repeating the payback process is not a convergence guranteed procedure.
+Step 2 to 5 can be repeated several times with only the newly added acceleration on P0; However, repeating the payback process is not a convergence guranteed procedure.

 Hence, current implementation of the study stops at step 5 and does not repeat the payback on p0 and p2.